Demographics of Filipino Americans: Alaska

+Utah

+The first census that counted Filipinos in Utah was the 1930 decennial census, with a reduction of the Filipino population in Utah by 1940, by 1950 there were no longer any Filipinos documented in the state, with the population re-establishing itself by 1960.
+The population of Filipino Americans doubled between 2000 and 2010, to 6,467, having the third-highest rate of growth by state of Filipinos in the nation behind Texas and Florida.
+Filipinos primary concentrated within the Salt Lake City metropolitan area.
+In 2020, Filipino Americans were the second largest population of Asian Americans in Utah, with 20,132 individuals identifying themselves as Filipinos.

+Other Insular areas and unincorporated territories

-In the United States' insular areas in 1920, the Philippine Islands had the largest Filipino population of 10,207,696; Guam had 396; the Panama Canal Zone 10, the Virgin Islands seven; there was a single Filipino in Puerto Rico.
-In 1930, the Filipino population of Puerto Rico increased to six, in the Virgin Islands it decreased to four as it did in Guam to 364.
+In the United States' insular areas in 1920 other than Guam, the Philippine Islands had the largest Filipino population of 10,207,696; the Panama Canal Zone 10, the Virgin Islands seven; there was a single Filipino in Puerto Rico.
+In 1930, the Filipino population of Puerto Rico increased to six, in the Virgin Islands it decreased to four.
 The population in the Panama Canal Zone increased to 37.
+In 1939, the Commonwealth of the Philippines conducted a census, which found there to be 16,000,303 people in the islands; not all counted were Filipinos, as there were tens of thousands of individuals with other nationalities, including people from Japan, China, the United States, Spain, and elsewhere.
 In 2000, there were 394 Filipinos in Puerto Rico.
-In 2010, of the 159,358 people on Guam, slightly more than one in four (26.3%) were Filipino; Filipinos are the largest demographic in the Commonwealth of the Northern Mariana Islands, making up 35% of its 53,833 people in 2010 and 2015.
+Filipinos are the largest demographic in the Commonwealth of the Northern Mariana Islands, making up 35% of its 53,833 people in 2010 and 2015.
+In 2020, Filipinos were the plurality of the population in the Commonwealth of the Northern Marianas Islands, with 17,719 of the commonwealths 47,329 people being Filipino.
 In American Samoa, there were 50 Filipinos in 1980, 415 in 1990, and 792 resident in 2000.
 In 2010 the population increased to 1,217, or 2.2% of the total population.
+In 2020, there were 1,699 Filipinos in American Samoa, and were the largest Asian population.
 In 2013, there remains a Filipino American population in the Virgin Islands; these Filipinos make up a few of the 6,648 persons counted as "Other races" in the 2010 Census.
+In 2023, there were around 500 Filipinos in the United States Virgin Islands; many of these Filipinos were employed as educators.

+There are some migrants from the Philippines who work on Guantanamo Naval Base in southeastern Cuba; some youth who grew up on the base are Filipino or Filipino American.